NEGOTIATING AND LOBBYING IN PUBLIC AFFAIRS - 2022/3

 - Student-led class contact time (2 hours per week, for 11 weeks);

-- Podcasts of lectures (1 hour per week);
+- Podcasts or pre-recorded videos of lectures (1 hour per week);

 - Student-led reading and preparation